Allicolyer/personal-website/_posts/2016-09-01-technovation.markdown

 - **Ideation** - Students go through a series of activities to come up with an idea for their app.

-- **Code** - Students learn computer science basics and prototype a mobile app using MIT App Inventor.
+- **Code** - Students learn computer science basics and prototype a mobile app using MIT App Inventor or Thunkable.

-- **Business** - Students create and execute a business plan to turn their ideas into startup businesses.
+- **Entrepreneurship** - Students create and execute a business plan to turn their ideas into startup businesses.

-- **Market** - Students create a brand and an identity for their business by making logos, a mission statement, and a marketing plan.

 - **Pitch** - Students create videos to pitch their ideas and showcase their app.